 Albumin represents approximately 15% of the daily urinary protein excretion in healthy people, with other plasma proteins (e.g., immunoglobulins, beta-2-microglobulin) and Tamm-Horsfall protein constituting the remaining 85%.

 Urine albumin measurement is an important component in screening for chronic kidney disease.
-The presence of proteinuria is an independent risk factor for cardiovascular disease, end-stage renal disease, and death in the general population, and in patients with chronic kidney disease.
+The presence of proteinuria is an independent risk factor for cardiovascular disease, end-stage renal disease, stroke and death in the general population, and in patients with chronic kidney disease.
 Presence of proteinuria is associated with a higher mortality in critically ill patients; the degree of proteinuria post renal transplantation is predictive of graft and patient survival.